Last Updated: 21 Dec 2023

 - Family and Friends Information: family and dependents, emergency contacts.

-- Public identifiers: photographs, CCTV images and recordings.
+- Public identifiers: photographs, CCTV and swimming pool camera images and recordings.

 - Internal Identifiers: consent forms, membership identification number, loyalty/resident card number,